Small Crochet Christmas Stockings

 – Repeat rows of 26 stitches (25 plus chain-2 = 26) for 11 rows.
 This creates the foot part.
 Colour change after 5 rows if you want a different coloured toe part.
 As for colour changing, I cut the yarn and bound-off between each colour, although you can just change colours and carry the other colour along until you want to use it again.

-– To make the heel, chain-2 and stitch 13 half-doubles onto your tow part, with 7 on either side of the back “seam” resulting from the “ch-2, slip stitch to close ring” thing.
+– To make the heel, chain-2 and stitch 13 half-doubles onto your foot part, with 7 on either side of the back “seam” resulting from the “ch-2, slip stitch to close ring” thing.

-– If you want the heel to be a different colour, change yarn.
+– If you want the heel to be a different colour, cut the yarn and bind off and change yarns.
 Chain-2 and turn work and go back, making 13 half-doubles into previous row.
 Repeat until you have 6 rows.
 Leave yourself a tail of about 6 inches and cut and bind-off.

 – Using the tail, “sew” down the back of the heel, by whip-stitching.
 I just use my crochet hook to do this, however you can attach a darning needle if you prefer.
 Try to round it at the bottom.

 – Now you’re ready to begin the leg part.
+Attach yarn at back “seam”, either in colour used for foot part or a new colour.
 Chain-2 and make 27 half-double stitches, spacing evenly around toe and heel part (see Sucrette’s instructions here if that isn’t clear), for a total of 28 including beginning chain-2.

 – Repeat rows of “Chain-2, 27 half-doubles, close row by slip stitching in to beginning chain-2” 14 more times.